TestingWithEdd/testingwithedd.github.io/_posts/2024-07-05-parallelize-playwright-with-xdist.markdown

 `load`: the controller distributes ~25% of the tests to all workers via round-robin scheduling and then distributes the rest as and when workers are available.

 Why bother sending all the tests to each worker?
 This is useful if each worker is a different platform and you are using this to test across multiple systems.
 Because we're interested in parallelizing tests here, we will be focusing on `load`.
-The default setting is `--dist` load.
+The default setting is `--dist load`.

 ### Avoiding disaster
 If you try to run all your tests in parallel, randomly allocated to workers, you open the door to flaky tests.
 For example, if you are logging in as the same user, you don't want two tests doing conflicting actions like changing settings to different values.
 Introducing groups!